aws-solutions-library-samples/guidance-for-american-sign-language-3d-avatar-translator-on-aws/README.md

 ![Alt text](assets/images/rainbow-example.png?raw=true "Sample Translation")
 <video src="https://github.com/aws-solutions-library-samples/guidance-for-american-sign-language-3d-avatar-translator-on-aws/assets/156058749/a612dfd9-dba3-4ba3-af6d-baf187f13119"></video>

 Currently, this repository consists purely of documentation for a Spatial Computing/GenAI prototype solution that was presented at Amazon's re:Invent 2023 conference.
 In the coming months, it will have polished code posted, which includes the following major components:
-   - A CDK-deployable project with lambda code
+   - A CDK-deployable project (includes lambda code for very basic GenAI-based ASL translation logic and message passing)
-   - Sample code for a web frontend interface
+   - Sample code for a web interface (for users to speak or type phrases to be translated)
-   - An Unreal Engine 5.3 C++ project
+   - An Unreal Engine 5.3 C++ project (displays ASL translations performed by a realistic 3D avatar)

-Please check back for future updates.
+Please check this repository for future updates as code becomes available.

 ## Table of Contents